JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

 - Unlike reads, writes are serialized.
 There is never more than a single thread that is writing into the database.

 - The `write` method wraps your database statements in a transaction that commits if and only if no error occurs.
-On the first unhandled error, the whole transaction is rollbacked, and the error is rethrown.
+On the first unhandled error, all changes are reverted, the whole transaction is rollbacked, and the error is rethrown.

-    When precise transaction handling is required, see [Transactions and Savepoints](#transactions-and-savepoints) for more information.
+    When precise transaction handling is required, see [Transactions and Savepoints](#transactions-and-savepoints).

 - Database pools can take [snapshots](#database-snapshots) of the database.

-See the [Concurrency](#concurrency) chapter for more details about database pools, how they differ from database queues, and advanced use cases.
+**A database pool needs your application to follow rules in order to deliver its safety guarantees.** See the [Concurrency](#concurrency) chapter for more details about database pools, how they differ from database queues, and advanced use cases.

+> :bulb: **Tip**: see the [Demo Application](DemoApps/GRDBDemoiOS/README.md) for a sample code that sets up a database queue on iOS, and just replace DatabaseQueue with DatabasePool.

 ### DatabasePool Configuration